wrightmat/dnd-eberron/locations/Aryth (Dolurrh).md

 ### Locations

 #### River of Souls
+A slowly flowing jet black river, that appears to be composed of shades and husks, winds throughout Dolurrh.
+Anyone who touches the river must make an immediate save against the plane's Inevitable Entrapment trait.

 #### The Kennel
+All the mortals born on Eberron are bound to Dolurrh, but like spirits are drawn together.
+The Catacombs hold the spirits of dead humanoids.
+The Kennel is similar in appearance, but it contains the shades and husks of beasts and monstrosities.
+Here you’ll hear the howls of fading wolf spirits, and see flocks of spectral birds flying through grand halls… along with larger and more fierce creatures.
+Beast spirits rarely linger long in Dolurrh, as most have fewer memories to erase.

 #### The Catacombs
+> Endless caverns stretch throughout this area, bleak passages of gray stone.
+Wherever you go, shadowy figures reach toward you, imploring, but you feel only the faintest chill as their insubstantial fingers pass through you.
+Mist pools around your feet, and as you press forward you realize this swirling mist is moaning.
+This is no natural phenomenon; these are the remnants of souls who have long forgotten their original form.

+Tunnels are carved into gray stone.
+In some places they are painfully tight; in others they widen into grand halls, with ceilings lost in the darkness.
+The dead are everywhere, shades pleading for release and husks keening in the shadows.
+Some chambers contain vast wells filled with moaning mist; in others, nalfeshnee herd shades into pens or scrape lemures off the walls.
+There is no particular logic to it, just endless tunnels.
+The Catacombs may be larger than Khorvaire, or even Eberron.
+A mortal could wander forever through these winding tunnels, or at least until they are consumed by ennui.
+However, there are junction points that transcend the logic of distance.
+If one knows the right symbols to follow, they can cross the vastness of the Catacombs quickly or pass to other layers.

 #### The Crucible
+In the Crucible, the immortal spirit known as the **Smith of Souls** refines the essence of faded spirits and creates things out of this husksteel.
+The Smith forges the armor and weapons of the shadar-kai, and creates the maruts from the husks of brave souls.
+She also creates smaller and stranger items from husksteel.
+This is a comparatively small layer, but it is still a grand foundry, tended by shadar-kai and guarded by newly-forged maruts.
+The Smith wears a mask of black steel and an apron that seems to be made from dragonhide.
+When forging maruts she is a giant; when crafting tiny trinkets she appears to be a gnome.
+It’s possible that she collects the memories of mortal artisans, and can replicate their works at her forge.

 #### Vault of Memories
+The heart of Dolurrh is the Vault of Memories.
+It’s a tower carved up through gray stone, larger than any of the great towers of Sharn.
+The lowest levels are the Library.
+Here, the spirit known as the Librarian interviews each shade and makes a record of its life.
+The power of the Librarian is such that an entire life can be confined to a single large page.
+Every sigil inscribed holds a crucial memory; a character proficient in Arcana can read the symbol to experience that memory.
+The many floors of the Library hold countless books of preserved lives, carefully tended by shadar-kai scribes.
+The Librarian himself is a massive hooded figure, and his books are enormous.
+It’s said that he can be many places at once, which is how he is able to speak to every shade before it fades.

 ### Universal Properties